 - On the ground, it is what we would all call night.
 It is truly dark.
 You will perhaps see the sky as dark blue or off-black at the horizon nearest the sun, otherwise the sky will be black.

-- In the sky, you will now be able to see deep space objects, although seeing is compromised a little nearest the horizon where the sun set earlier.
+- In the sky, you will now be able to see deep space objects (with one of these telescopes), although seeing is compromised a little nearest the horizon where the sun set earlier.